patching...

 "Everyone in Georgetown is so quick to help the Ministry Center," asserts Jones, after the crowd dissolved to just volunteers who walked around surveying the leftover cupcakes and remaining coffee.

-Among the tables of food offered to those who purchased tickets for the event, ranging from $20-$30, Whole Foods contributed trays of 100 sandwich wraps and pans of chicken nuggets, Georgetown Cupcake stacked their pink boxes full of 200 cupcakes and Starbucks donated coffee, tea and water.
+Among the tables of food offered to those who purchased tickets for the event, ranging from $20-$30, Whole Foods contributed trays of 100 sandwich wraps and pans of chicken nuggets, stacked their pink boxes full of 200 cupcakes and Starbucks donated coffee, tea and water.

 Jones began the planning process for Sunday's event in early August, shortly after starting her work with the GMC.